Irfan Hussain: Trial

 On 8 February 2001, the charges were filed against the five for kidnapping with the intent to murder, murder and group liability.
 On 1 June 2001, a sixth accused, a juvenile, was arrested.
 On 23 July 2001, the Additional Sessions Judge court began hearing the evidence of the prosecution.

-On 12 September 2005, the juvenile accused petitioned the court for his case to be transferred to a juvenile court, and on 19 September it was accepted.
+On 12 September 2005, the juvenile accused petitioned the court for his case to be transferred to a juvenile court, and on 19 September his petition was granted.

 On 3 January 2006, the court finished the prosecution's case and about 60 witnesses' statements were recorded.
 On 30 January, the court began hearing the accused's case where they pleaded innocence.
-On 4 February, the final arguments began and on 27 February they were concluded.
+The final arguments began on 4 February, and concluded on 27 February.

-On 28 February, the Additional Sessions Judge Talwant Singh gave the verdict that the evidence against the accused was circumstantial and they could not be linked to the crimes.
-They were acquitted.
+On 28 February, the Additional Sessions Judge Talwant Singh acquitted the accused, stating that the evidence against them was circumstantial and they could not be linked to the crimes.
 On 31 March, the written order was given.